crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed a regression that disabled the job counter throttling and allowed a cluster to become overloaded in certain ``INSERT ...
+FROM QUERY`` or ``COPY FROM`` scenarios.

 - Fixed a NPE that occurred if ``null`` arguments were supplied to ``unnest``.

 - Fixed performance regression on ``UPDATE`` and ``DELETE`` operations.